 CFD modelling

-CFD (Computational Fluid Dynamics) approaches consist in solving the full set of Navier-Stokes equations after having discretized the computational domains in cells.
-During a dispersion process, the key physical phenomenon that governs the gas mixture is the turbulence.
-Solving the turbulence is the heart of those CFD models, and two main approached can be used in that way, RANS (Reynolds Average Navier Stokes) [15] or LES (Large Eddy Simulation) [16] approaches for industrial application, DNS (Direct Numerical Simulation) is not realistic for such a large domain.
-One of the main differences between RANS and LES, is the isotropic hypothesis for the turbulence used in most of the RANS approaches while, in LES models, only the modelled small scales are assumed as isotropic, the solved scales, the higher ones, are not, meaning that the turbulence anisotropy could be solved [27] [36].
+CFD (Computational Fluid Dynamics) approaches consist of solving the full set of Navier-Stokes equations after having discretized the computational domains in cells.
+During a dispersion process, the key physical phenomenon that governs the gas mixture is turbulence.
+Solving the turbulence is the heart of those CFD models, and two main approaches can be used in that way, RANS (Reynolds Average Navier Stokes) [15] or LES (Large Eddy Simulation) [16] approaches for industrial application, DNS (Direct Numerical Simulation) is not realistic for such a large domain.
+One of the main differences between RANS and LES, is the isotropic hypothesis for the turbulence used in most of the RANS approaches while, in LES models, only the modelled small scales are assumed as isotropic, the solved scales, the higher ones, are not, meaning that the turbulence anisotropy could be solved [18] [19].
 Having in mind that atmospheric turbulence is strongly anisotropic, this is of primary importance.
-Another way to keep the anisotropic properties in the model is to use Rij models [34].
+Another way to keep the anisotropic properties in the model is to use Rij models [20].

 Obviously, choosing the turbulent model implies considering the main physical parameters to be considered in it.
 An important aspect of atmospheric turbulence is the important relation between the thermal gradient and the turbulence that leads to the distinction between: